-Wright Stuff will be run in the Tiffany Creek Elementary Gymnasium, with practice flights allowed from 8:30 until 9:30 and throughout the day as allowed by the event supervisor and within the rules.
+Both Flight events will be run in the Tiffany Creek Elementary Gymnasium, with practice flights allowed from 8:30 until 9:30 and throughout the day as allowed by the event supervisor and within the rules.
 The dimensions for the Tiffany Creek Elementary gym area are 20 feet tall (rafters present), 84 feet long by 40 feet wide.

 In an effort to reduce congestion in our commons area, homerooms or area/space will be provided to all teams.
 Please be aware that you may share a homeroom with another team and please be respectful of the other teams in your areas.
 Teams are asked to not gather in the commons area to provide everyone with an opportunity to visit the concession stand and move freely.
-New this year…more teams will have homerooms to alleviate some of the congestion in the gymnasium spaces.

 Hospitality/Scoring/Coaches Room & Arbitration